Marvin Gaye: Midnight Love

 "Sexual Healing" won Gaye his first two Grammy Awards including Best Male R&B Vocal Performance, in February 1983, and also won Gaye an American Music Award in the R&B category.
 People magazine called it "America's hottest musical turn-on since Olivia Newton-John demanded we get 'Physical.
-Midnight Love was released to stores less than a month after the single's release, and was equally successful, peaking at the top 10 of the Billboard 200 and becoming Gaye's eighth No. 1 album on the Top Black Albums chart, and was his first album in his career to be certified, going platinum in December 1982.
+On its year-end chart, Billboard ranked "Sexual Healing" the top ranked R&B song of 1983, resulting in Gaye winning a Billboard Number-One Award.
+Midnight Love was released to stores less than a week after the single's release, and was equally successful, peaking at the top 10 of the Billboard 200 and becoming Gaye's seventh No. 1 album on the Top Black Albums chart, and was his first album in his career to be certified, going platinum in December 1982.
+(Note: Throughout his career in Motown, the label wasn't a member of the Recording Industry Association of America until 1978.
+Therefore a lot of Gaye's best-selling work at the label wouldn't get certified until the advent of CDs in the 1990s.)
 Sales eventually reach three million units, going triple-platinum posthumously in 2000, becoming his most successful album to date.
+The album's subsequent singles "'Til Tomorrow" and "Joy" failed to chart on the Hot 100 while only receiving moderate success on the R&B charts, while "My Love is Waiting" peaked at number 34 on the UK singles chart.
+These singles would be his final songs to chart prior to his death.

 I don't make records for pleasure.
 I did when I was a younger artist, but I don't today.
 I record so that I can feed people what they need, what they feel.
 Hopefully, I record so that I can help someone overcome a bad time.